wmde/wikiba.se/source/maint.md

 The data in your Wikibase instance is valuable.
 Regular backups and tested restores of data are vital.

-Genersally, there are two bodies of data you'll need to back up: the MediaWiki/Wikibase filesystem and, more importantly, the MySQL database.
+Generally, there are two bodies of data you'll need to back up: the MediaWiki/Wikibase filesystem and, more importantly, the MySQL database.

 First and foremost, we recommend reading the [Wikibase Docker README](https://github.com/wmde/wikibase-docker/blob/master/README-compose.md) to get the lay of the land.